 Expanded rosters allowed the O’s to carry Holaday, a nine-year veteran of five teams, for most of 2020.
 He hit .161 without a homer in 20 games, but was responsible for one of the defensive highlights of the season during a rare cameo at first base during his team debut on Aug.
 1, when he improbably snagged a hard-hit liner that helped Baltimore to a 5-4, 11-inning win over the Rays.

-The only pressing option is José Iglesias' $3 million club option, which the Orioles seem likely to exercise.
+The only pressing option was José Iglesias' $3.5 million club option, which the Orioles exercised on Sunday.
 Iglesias was one of the club’s most productive bats last season, hitting .373 with three homers and a .956 OPS despite playing through various injuries.
 He also steadied the infield defense when healthy enough to play shortstop.

 Who might be a non-tender candidate?